1st XI at Cape Schools Cricket Week

 After a long but uneventful drive, the boys checked into their digs at Union High School and readied themselves to take in the festival opener – a floodlit T20 between two invitational sides comprising players from either province.
 Cameron Tanner and Dominic Miles turned out for the Western Province XI and made a decisive impact with the ball, snaring two Eastern Province scalps to help the visitors secure a comprehensive win.

-Queen’s College were Wynberg’s third opponents, who having beaten Paarl Boys’ High the day before would be no walkovers.
+Queen’s College was Wynberg’s third opponent, who having beaten Paarl Boys’ High the day before, would be no walkover.
 Skipper Raees Carr won the toss and had no hesitation in batting first on another dry surface which only deteriorate as the match wore on.
 Wynberg posted an impressive 229-10 in 63 overs, with Craig Jeffery making 80 and the skipper himself adding an impressive 52.
-Queens were never really in the contest and Carr backed up his batting effort with four wickets to help restrict Queens to 152 all out which gave the Cape Town side another win on first innings.
+Queens were never really in the contest and Carr backed up his batting effort with four wickets to help restrict Queens to 152 all out which gave the Cape Town side another win on the first innings.

 Wynberg’s final match of the festival saw them take on the hosts, Union High in a 50-overs contest.
 Union won the toss and opted to have a bat.
 Dominic Miles was again in superb form with the ball taking 4-20 and Jared Southgate chipped in with two poles of his own to bundle the locals out for a paltry 97.
 Despite a wobbly start, the Wynberg batters, led by Bevan Coveley (39*), reached the target with 27 overs to spare.